$2.2 billion de-Arching: McDonald's to quit Russia for good

 McDonald's said it's the first time the company has ever "de-arched", or exited a major market.
 It plans to start removing golden arches and other symbols and signs with the company's name.
 McDonald's said it will keep its trademarks in Russia and take steps to enforce them if necessary.

 McDonald's said in early March that it was temporarily closing its stores in Russia but would continue to pay its employees.
 It was a costly decision.
-Late last month, the company said it was losing US$55 ($87m) million each month due to the restaurant closures.
-It also lost US$100 ($158m) million worth of inventory.
+Late last month, the company said it was losing $US55 million each month due to the restaurant closures.
+It also lost $US100 million worth of inventory.

 McDonald's has also closed 108 restaurants in Ukraine and continues to pay its employees there.